Dental Implants Presentation

 Bar Attachment Denture Dental Implants

-This technique uses fewer implants that are placed at mechanical inclinations to maximize support.
+This technique uses fewer implants that are sometimes placed at mechanical inclinations to maximize support.
 Fewer implants mean lower cost.
 The use of angled implant placement allows us to avoid anatomical areas that previously required bone grafting.
 Eliminating the need for bone grafting saves months in healing and thousands of dollars.
 We are excited to make this option available to our patients.